Monthly Leading Indicator of Employment - May 2019

-The Department of Jobs and Small Business’ Monthly Leading Indicator of Employment (the Indicator) has fallen for the twelfth consecutive month in April 2019, following a rise of eight consecutive months.
-The Indicator’s decline this month is due to falls in the US Yield Difference, the Leading Index of Economic Activity, the NAB Forward Orders Index and the Consumer Sentiment Index—suggesting that investors are concerned about a potential slowdown in the US economy, and that business and consumer confidence is low domestically.
-The modest rise in the Purchasing Managers’ Index for Manufacturing Output in China was not sufficient to offset the downward contributions from other components.
+The Department of Jobs and Small Business’ Monthly Leading Indicator of Employment (the Indicator) has fallen for the thirteenth consecutive month in May 2019, after eight consecutive monthly rises.
+The Indicator’s decline this month is due to falls in four of the five components—reflecting weaknesses in consumer confidence, business sentiment and US economic conditions—partially offset by the contribution from the Purchasing Managers’ Index for Manufacturing Output in China.

 Levels of the Leading Indicator of Employment and Cyclical Employment